 Students are exceptionally well supported by an experienced and well trained teaching team.
 The teaching staff have been trained in PECS and TEACCH and have extensive experience of teaching students with autism and in managing the challenges that face the students.

 Each classroom is headed up by a teacher.
 Students usually work in the same group with the same teaching team.
 The familiarity with their surroundings and the adults who are working with them help to reduce students’ anxiety so that they can learn more effectively.
-The teaching team is headed up by The Teaching Team Manager.
+The teaching team is headed up by the Head of School.

 Teaching areas are bright and cheerful, and are enlivened by displays of the students’ work.
 The Shires follows a TEACCH approach to learning and students can access their own individual work stations where they can concentrate on independent tasks as well as working in small groups and pairs.